pythonindia/inpycon2023/_pages-content/jobs-board-rules-guidelines.md

 - The approval process may take approximately 3-4 days.
 - Approved jobs will be made visible on the job board once they pass the verification process.
 - Submissions that do not meet the guidelines may be rejected, and submitters will be notified of the reasons for rejection.
-- If the position you posted has been filled, and you are no longer taking applications, please let the team know, so we can take down your posting.
+- If the position you posted has been filled, and you are no longer taking applications, please contact our team at [contact@in.pycon.org](mailto:contact@in.pycon.org), so we can take down your posting.
-- The job board will stay up for the community even after the conference is over.
+- The job board will remain accessible to the community until 15th October 2023, which is two weeks after the conclusion of the conference.
+After that, all job postings will be taken down.

 ### Job Posts Order: